7/12/2020 For immediate release

 Qubits Toy to fly to the edge of space.

 On July 12th Qubits Toy, Inc., a STEM Product Manufacturer traveled where no other SHARK TANK STEM TOY has gone before: to the edge of space.

-For this mission, (8) pieces of a Qubits Toy Building Set will trade the STEM Classroom for a balloon.
-This flight, called “Away 130”, is a high altitude balloon research mission.
-It will be launched from the Black Rock Desert in Nevada.
-The vehicle is a carbon fiber and foam diamond carried aloft by a single large helium-filled balloon.
+For this mission, (8) pieces of a Qubits Toy Building Set will traded the STEM Classroom for a balloon.
+The flight, called “Away 130”, was a high altitude balloon research mission.
+It was launched from the Black Rock Desert in Nevada.
+The vehicle was carbon fiber and foam diamond carried aloft by a single large helium-filled balloon.
 The balloon reached a height of over 100,000 feet, nearly twenty miles high.
 Away 130 will test telemetry systems for high altitude airships and platforms.

 Included on the flight will be 300 PONG SATS.
 A PongSat is an experiment created by students that fit inside of a ping pong ball.
 These ping pong ball ‘satellites’ are flown to the edge of space by the balloon.
 The PongSats are then returned to the students.
 It’s an easy and inexpensive way to get students excited about Science, Technology, Engineering, and Math - STEM.

-The Made in the USA Qubits pieces will experienced temperatures of -90F, the vacuum of the upper Stratosphere, and speeds of over 600 mph on descent.
-The pieces will be mounted on the outside deck of the craft fully exposed to the rigors of space.
+The Made in the USA Qubits pieces experienced temperatures of -90F, the vacuum of the upper Stratosphere, and speeds of over 600 mph on descent.
+The pieces were mounted on the outside deck of the craft fully exposed to the rigors of space.

 “It’s a chance for the Qubits pieces to test their durability and strength’” said John Powell, President of JP Aerospace.